inam101001/inam101001/README.md

 # 💫 About Me:
 🚀 "I am a Full Stack Developer with experience in building dynamic web applications.
-Proficient in technologies like React and Next, as well as back-end frameworks such as Node.js and Express.
+Proficient in technologies like React and Next, as well as back-end frameworks.
 My skills in databases, DevOps practices, and agile methodologies ensure high-quality, scalable software.
 Passionate about continuous learning and collaboration, I strive to deliver innovative and user-centric applications.<br><br>

 🔥 My passion doesn't clock out at 5 p.m.
 Beyond the workplace, I'm a relentless explorer of the tech universe.<br><br>